GE C30-7: C30-7A

 A variant of the C30-7, 50 GE C30-7As were purchased by Conrail in mid-1984.
 Externally similar to the GE C30-7 model, six tall hood doors per side (in place of eight) showed it had a 12-cylinder (rather than 16-cylinder) prime mover.
 Both engines produced 3000 hp but the C30-7A's smaller engine used less fuel.
 The C30-7A units were built between May and June 1984.

 Chicago Freight Car Leasing Australia purchased twelve former Conrail C30-7A locomotives in 2001 and used their traction components in the rebuilding of 442 class locomotives as the GL class.
 These entered service in Australia from 2003.

-In December 2018, Brazil’s only surviving C30-7A was restored in time for use on a holiday train.

 Original owners

-Use in Estonia
+Use in Estonia and Finland

 In 2003 19 C30-7As were rebuilt and exported to Estonia as C30-7Ais to be used by EVR (Eesti Raudtee) which at that time was privately owned.
 The locos were numbered as part of Class 1500 (1558–1576) and were second-hand from Conrail/CSX/NS (USA).

 In 2018, Operail (formerly EVR Cargo) announced it had completed its first conversion of the series with #1564.
 International Railway Journal reported, "Only the frames and bogies of the original locomotive were retained and the C30-M features a new centrally-positioned driver’s cab and a 1.55MW Caterpillar 3512C HD diesel engine."
-The converted unit has a 1520mm track gauge and weighs 138 tonnes.
+The converted unit has a 1524mm track gauge and weighs 138 tonnes.
 Operail's redesign makes the units suitable for shunting and line haul.
-The redesigned units are planned for internal use and export sales.
+The redesigned units are known as C30-M and are planned for internal use and export sales.

+Finnish private operator North Rail has bought one C30-M locomotive and is leasing two more for its operations.
+These are known as class Dr21 in the Finnish classification system.